Dementia

 Although primarily used to treat Alzheimer's disease, these medicines also might be prescribed for other dementias.
 They might be prescribed for people with vascular dementia, Parkinson's disease dementia and Lewy body dementia.

-• Memantine.
-Memantine (Namenda) works by regulating the activity of glutamate.
+• Memantine (Namenda).
+Memantine works by regulating the activity of glutamate.
 Glutamate is another chemical messenger involved in brain functions such as learning and memory.
 Memantine is sometimes prescribed with a cholinesterase inhibitor.
+A common side effect of memantine is dizziness.

 Clinical trials found that the medicines slowed declines in thinking and functioning in people with early Alzheimer's disease.
 The medicines prevent amyloid plaques in the brain from clumping.